followdiallo/the-square-game/README.md

 This was made during my time as a student at Code Chrysalis.

-I created this project to teach myself how to make games in JavaScript
+I created this project to teach myself how to make games in JavaScript.

+(Here is a [tech talk](https://youtu.be/GPU-q2YyWyo?t=5766) where I talk about what I learned.)

 ## How to Play